I spend lots of time working on ways to stay beyond the mediocre.

 I’m working on making a bone flute, not because I want to outdo someone at something that’s been done before, but because I think of it as an almost perfect magical tool for one who lives a quiet life, such as myself.
 They travel very well, and make a sound that somehow commutes between this world and another at times.

 I try my hand at poetry once and awhile – you may see some of my work here.
-I say, (to paraphrase Les Murray) “a poem is a small religion”, and the small ones all the religion I need.
+I say, (to paraphrase Les Murray) “a poem is a small religion”, and the small ones are all the religion I need.
 None of us can avoid being ritualistic, because the rhythms of time and space bind us to patterns, cycles, linear progressions and such; I try to take my rituals from nature and insight, rather than social constructs.